Nikurwt/Coffee-Sales-/README.md

 ### Disclaimer

-This project uses a "fictional dataset" based on the structure of Unilever.
+This project uses a "fictional dataset" based on the structure of Coffee sales.
 The data is completely synthetic and used solely for educational purposes.
-None of the information represents real company data or business operations.
+None of the information represents real coffee shop or business operations.

 ### Data Overview:-